 My research interests also include environmental crisis, the Anthropocene concept, and the nexus of science and politics in the Arctic and other locations.
-I also produce and host the podcasts Polar Geopolitics and ThinkGloballyRadio.org, which have influenced and been informed by much of my academic work, including The Northward Course of the Anthropocene: Transformation, Temporality and Telecoupling in a Time of Environmental Crisis (KTH dissertation, 2016).
+I also produce and host the podcasts Polar Geopolitics, Intervention - a podcast from the KTH Environmental History Laboratory, and ThinkGloballyRadio.org, which have influenced and been informed by much of my academic work, including The Northward Course of the Anthropocene: Transformation, Temporality and Telecoupling in a Time of Environmental Crisis (KTH dissertation, 2016).

 Environment and Society in a Changing Arctic (AK1214), course responsible, teacher | Course web